XAI Beyond Classification: Interpretable Neural Clustering: Interpretable Neural Clustering

+Although explainable artificial intelligence (XAI) has achieved remarkable progress recently~\citep{XAI}, one barrier to the consensus on common grounds is the interchangeable misuse of ``explainability'' and ``interpretability'' in the literature.
+In brief, explainability often refers to post-hoc explanations by various approaches to enhance the understandability of the model, such as text explanations, visual explanations, explanations by simplification, and feature relevance explanations techniques.
+Different from explainability, interpretability is rooted in the design of the model itself, which is highly expected but also quite challenging.
+The interpretability is also expressed as transparency, which includes the model decomposability and algorithmic transparency~\citep{XAI}.
+In the following, we will show that the proposed method (the cluster layer to be specific) enjoys these two interpretable characteristics.

+Our TELL embraces model decomposability which stands for the feasibility to explain each part of the cluster layer.
+In other words, the input, weight parameters, activation, and loss function of our cluster layer are all interpretable.
+To be specific, the input to the cluster layer corresponds to the given data points, the weight $\bW$ is exactly the cluster centers $\bOmega$, the \textit{argmax} activation is used to achieve clustering by assigning each data point to its nearest cluster, and the loss function is recast from the vanilla $k$-means as shown in Eq.~(\ref{eq.3.4b}-\ref{eq.3.4c}).
+To strengthen our claim on the interpretability, we also made some post-hoc explanations by visualizing the learned cluster centers reconstructed from $\bOmega$.
+As shown in Fig.~\ref{fig:rec}, the reconstruction of cluster centers exactly corresponds to the MNIST digits, which demonstrates that TELL indeed captures the intrinsic semantic meanings.

+Our TELL also possesses algorithmic transparency since its error surface or dynamic behavior can be reasoned about mathematically, allowing the user to understand how the model acts.
+To be specific, we not only theoretically provide the convergence analysis of our method later in Section~\ref{sec:3.4}, but also show the necessity of decoupling $\bW$ and $\bb$, as well as normalizing both the weight $\bW$ and its gradient, to achieve proper and stable optimization.

-In addition, we could also understand the working manner of $k$-meansNet from the standpoint of attention mechanism that is popular in natural language processing~\cite{Bahdanau:2014vz,Vaswani:2017ul}.
-As shown in Fig.~\ref{fig:attention}, \textit{k}-meansNet aims to learn a linear hyperplane (upper pathway) which is spanned by a set of cluster centers $\bW$.
-The hyperplane is able to partition similar data points into the same cluster and dissimilar data points into different clusters via attention.
-More specifically, to learn the hyperplane, \textit{k}-meansNet first computes the similarity between the input $\bx_{i}$ and the cluster centers $\bW$ using inner product and passes the similarity through an adaptive hinge loss function to obtain the corresponding dissimilarity $\bz_{i}$.
-After that, the loss of \textit{k}-meansNet is computed by summing the weighted $\bz_{i}$ using $\cI_{i}$.
-Intuitively, this implements a mechanism of attention in the lower pathway which decides the cluster centers to pay attention to.
-Meanwhile, the attention actually serves as the clustering label.
+In addition, we could also understand the working manner of TELL from the standpoint of attention mechanism that is popular in natural language processing~\citep{Bahdanau:2014vz, Vaswani:2017ul}.
+As shown in Fig.~\ref{fig:attention}, TELL aims to learn a linear hyperplane $\bW$ (denoted by the upper pathway) spanned by a set of cluster centers.
+The hyperplane is able to partition similar data points into the same cluster and dissimilar ones into different clusters based on attention.
+More specifically, to learn the hyperplane through Eq.~(\ref{eq:3.4}), TELL computes the dissimilarity between input $\bX_{i}$ and cluster centers $\bOmega$ via $(2-\bW^{\top}\bX_{i})$.
+After that, the loss of TELL is the summation of the weighted dissimilarity based on $\cI(\bX_{i})$.
+Intuitively, this implements the attention mechanism as shown in the pathway below in Fig.~\ref{fig:attention}, which decides the cluster centers $\bX_{i}$ pays attention to.
+Actually, the attention here serves as the clustering assignment.